-11. "On a motion to dismiss pursuant to CPLR 3211, we must accept as true the facts as alleged in the complaint and submissions in opposition to the motion, accord plaintiffs the benefit of every possible favorable inference and determine only whether the facts as alleged fit within any cognizable legal theory."
+- 7. "On a motion to dismiss pursuant to CPLR 3211, we must accept as true the facts as alleged in the complaint and submissions in opposition to the motion, accord plaintiffs the benefit of every possible favorable inference and determine only whether the facts as alleged fit within any cognizable legal theory."
 Sokoloff v.
-Harriman Estates Development Corp., 96 N.Y.2d 409, 414 (2001).

-12. Despite this rule, Defendants' attorney Bogler attempts to substitute her own inaccurate facts by engaging in the same false, dissembling, prevaricating and all around misleading tactics as did Defendants Shepherd and McNeilage in their articles that had the Male Studies courses "canned."
-(First Am.
+Harriman Estates Development Corp., 96 N.Y.2d 409, 414 (2001). - 8.
+Despite this rule, Defendants' attorney Katherine M. Bogler ("Bolger") attempts to substitute her own inaccurate facts by engaging in the same false, dissembling, prevaricating and all around misleading tactics as did Defendants Shepherd and McNeilage in their articles that had the Male Studies courses "canned," (First Am.
 Cmplnt.
 Ex.
 F, Shepherd Article, June 18, 2014).
 Only Bolger does so in order to win this case.
-For example:

-a.
-Bolger misleads by imputing the "Males and the Law" section of one of the courses was only a proposal.
+For example: - a.
+Attorney Bolger falsely states there was already a "controversy surrounding" the Male Studies courses.
+(Bolger Memorandum of Law at 1 ("Mem.")).
+There was not.
+The controversy was intentionally ignited by Defendant Shepherd's false and misleading anti-men's rights article of January 12, 2014, (First Am.
+Cmplnt.
+Ex.
+C) and fueled by Defendant McNeilage's January 14, 2014, article (First Am.
+Cmplnt.
+Ex.
+D). - b.
+Bolger misleads by imputing the "Males and the Law" section of one of the "canned" courses was only a suggestion.
 (Mem. at 1).
-Bolger's own client, Defendant Shepherd, reported that the University of South Australia ("University") had issued an "information sheet" on the course, which meant Plaintiff's course section would be taught if enough students enrolled.
+Bolger's own client, Defendant Shepherd, reported that the University of South Australia ("University") had issued an "information sheet" on the course, which meant the course section would be taught if enough students enrolled.
 (First Am.
 Cmplnt.
 Ex.
 E).
-In a later article by Defendant Shepherd, she wrote, "After The Advertiser revealed UniSA [University] was planning a course in men's studies that included men with links to US men's rights extremists, the course was canned."
-That statement indicates the section was not a mere proposal as Bolger tries to mislead.
+In a later article by Defendant Shepherd, she wrote, "After The Advertiser

+- revealed UniSA [University] was planning a course in men's studies that included men with links to US men's rights extremists, the course was canned."
+Those statements indicate the section was not a mere suggestion as Bolger tries to mislead.
 (First Am.
 Cmplnt.
 Ex.
-F).

-- b.
+F). - c.
 Bolger prevaricates by saying the articles only targeted the Australian readership of the respective newspapers.
 (Mem. at 1).
-Not so, the articles were intentionally published online through the World Wide Web where both Defendant media companies have the vast majority of their readers.
+The misrepresentation here is that the articles only appeared in the print editions in Australia.
+Not so, the articles were published online in the World Wide Web where both media outlets have the vast majority of their readers.
 Defendant The Advertiser-Sunday Mail Messenger has an online audience of around 1,570,000 and a print readership of around 180,000 for a total of 1,750,000.
-Defendant The Sydney Morning Herald has a total circulation of 5,580,000 with a print audience of 770,000. - c.
-Bolger misleadingly tries to minimize her clients' successful disparagement of Plaintiff's "Males and the Law" section and Plaintiff by writing her clients merely "discussed . . . that Plaintiff [was] an anti-feminist men's rights advocate" (Mem. at 1).
-They did more than merely converse; the tenor of their articles was that Plaintiff's section and Plaintiff were anti-women and out to strip the opposite sex of its rights. - d.
-Bolger tries to demonize Plaintiff by saying he refers to the Defendant reporters as "witches," "harp[ies]" and "bigots" (Mem. at 2), but it is important to remember that in the spirit of quid pro quo-one bad turn deserves another-that Bolger's clients disparaged Plaintiff's section and him to an audience of over 7 million.
-Plaintiff's only audience is this Court. - e.
-Further, the label "witch" was dealt with in the First Amended Complaint at ¶¶ 81-83, and Bolger's tactic of litigation by the art of deception resulted in her falsely claiming that Plaintiff used the term "harpy" to disparage Defendant McNeilage.
-That term was used to refer only to Defendant Shepherd who clearly did not consider it a disparagement because she tweeted to her audience, "Nicest thing anyone's ever said about me."
-(First Am.
-CmpInt.
-Ex.
-J).
-As for "bigot"- yes, those two reporters have shown themselves to be utterly intolerant of men's rights advocates.
+Defendant The Sydney Morning Herald has a total circulation of 5,580,000 with a print audience of 770,000. - d.
+Bolger misleading tries to minimize her clients' successful disparagement of Plaintiff's "Males and the Law" section and Plaintiff by writing her clients "mentioned . . .
+Plaintiff [was] an anti-feminist men's rights advocate" (Mem. at 1).
+They did more than merely "mentioned"; the tenor of their entire articles was that Plaintiff's section and Plaintiff were anti-women and out to strip the opposite sex of its rights. - e.
+Bolger dissembles by stating Plaintiff "cast[s] himself as an anti-feminist lawyer," but fails to cite to any of the 428 pages of exhibits that she unnecessarily burdens this Court with.
+(Mem. at 2).
+She also, as did her clients, fails to define the term.